dfischman1/instatweet-hub/README.md

 Patrick: Design

-What do we hope to accomplish by Friday? a plan for using the apis with a proof of campus and some basic html skeletons
+What do we hope to accomplish by Friday? a plan for using the apis with a proof of concept and some basic html skeletons